What are the VCT (Venture Capital Trust) tax reliefs?

 1. Tax reliefs when you invest

-- 30% Income Tax Relief: for £10,000 investment, your income tax is reduced by £3,000 that year.
+- 30% Income Tax Relief: for example, for a £10,000 investment, your income tax is reduced by £3,000 that year.
 If your tax bill for the year is less than the relief you can “Carry Back” some or all of it to the previous tax year

 - This income tax relief also applies to dividends that you might get from VCTs.